datsfilipe/meow/README.md

 ## Description

-**Meow** is a terminal printing tool that renders text using your **existing Neovim configuration**.
+Meow is a terminal printing tool that uses a headless Neovim instance to handle syntax highlighting.
+It provides a simple way to get editor-quality colors in your terminal using your local colorscheme without managing separate bat or pygments configs.

-While great tools like `bat` exist, they use their own syntax engines. **Meow** is for users who want their terminal output to look exactly like their editor—colorscheme, custom highlights, and all—without managing a second set of configs.
-It balances this Neovim-fidelity with high performance via a custom Lua generator and Rust multithreading.

 </div>